 Figures correct as of May 2021.
 Please note these figures do not include those who work for the Joint Protective Services (JPS) or the Eastern Region Special Operations Unit (ERSOU).

 To view information on the diversity of our workforce, visit POLICE.UK.

 To adapt to budget cuts and continue working efficiently, many of our teams work together with other neighbouring police forces, such as Bedfordshire Police and Hertfordshire Constabulary.

 We maintain our local and frontline policing services so that we can support and protect our residents when they need us most.

-Chief Constable’s mission and values
+Organisational vision, mission and values

 Cambridgeshire continues to be one of the fastest growing areas with an expected population growth of a further 25 percent by 2031.
 Despite this, Cambridgeshire remains one of the safest counties in the country due to our focus on safeguarding the most vulnerable, supporting victims of crime and robustly investigating and bringing offenders to justice.

 We continue to look at new and better ways to deliver a policing service, which includes making the best use of new technology and working to better understand and manage demand to allow us to respond and adapt to the needs of the public and help keep people safe.